Rakhi0908Tyagi/Digital-Literacy-Project/task-5-cybercrime/casestudy.md

-**Ransomware** is a type of cybercrime in which hackers enter a system without permission and block or damage important data, and then demand money to fix it.
+**Ransomware** is a type of cybercrime in which hackers enter a system without permission and block or damage important data, and then demand for money to fix it.